Krish-Makwana-1205/Woc-7.0-NodeJsKrish/week-1/README.md

 ## Features

-- The '/' page is used for posting or creating more email ids
-- The '/email' page is used for viewing all the emails
+- The '/email' page is used for viewing all the emails, adding and deleting them.
-- The delete feature is present on the email page itself.

 ## Installation